157239n/Programming-and-why-you-should-care-presentation/README.md

 - Processing projects: http://157239n.com/proc/
 - Manipulating dimensions: http://157239n.com/dim/

-These videos should be preloaded or downloaded if your internet connection don't work:
+These videos should be preloaded or downloaded if your internet connection doesn't work:

 - Miegakure trailer: https://www.youtube.com/watch?v=KhbUvoxjxIg
-- How to walk through walls in the 4th dimension from Miegakure: https://www.youtube.com/watch?v=9yW--eQaA2I
+- How to walk through walls in the 4th dimension in Miegakure: https://www.youtube.com/watch?v=9yW--eQaA2I

 # Actual presentation script to present